lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Important Note

-**This repository is intended for educational and ethical purposes only.
-The creators are not responsible for incorrect use by any individual.
-Use it knowing that you will be doing so at your own risk.**
+**🚨 This repository is intended for educational and ethical purposes.
+Please note that the creators cannot be held responsible for any misuse by individuals.
+However, we encourage you to use this resource at your own risk.**

-**If you plan to mine in a cloud, check your provider's terms and conditions before you start.
-The same applies if you are using private equipment or an on-site data center.**
+**Before mining in the cloud or using private equipment or an on-site data center, we recommend that you carefully review your provider's terms and conditions.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>